-- Fill the tray with sterile soil mix until soil is about 3 cm (1 inch) deep.
+- Fill the tray with sterile soil until the mix is about 3 cm (1 inch) deep.
 This amount of soil doesn’t have to be exact.
-Using less soil is cheaper, but using more soil will raise up the greens and make them easier to harvest.
+Using less soil is cheaper, but using more soil will raise the greens and make them easier to harvest.
 Gently compress the soil mix in the tray as you fill it to create a flat planting surface.

 - Water soil with filtered water so that the soil is moist but not dripping wet.